marqo-ai/marqo/CONTRIBUTING.md

 ### Contributing code
 We welcome contributions to the codebase.

+### Error usage
+- Errors raised that concern non-user-facing functionality (for example, related to vectors), should raise an `InternalError` or its subclass

 ### Releasing changes
 - Generate a pull request to main.
 These will be reviewed before merging
 - To release a change, bump the correct version (major.minor.patch, see below for more details), run all the tests, build the package and push to it PyPi